 On May 16, 2022, the Company filed a Certificate of Change with the Nevada Secretary of State, effective May 17, 2022.
 Pursuant to the Certificate of Change, the Company effected a 1-for-32 reverse stock split of its issued and outstanding shares of common stock, whereby 599,679,596 outstanding shares of the Company's common stock were exchanged for 18,740,141 shares of the Company's common stock.
 In connection with the reverse stock split, the Company issued an additional 130,462 shares of the Company's common stock due to fractional shares.
-Furthermore, pursuant to the Certificate of Change, the number of authorized shares of common stock was reduced from 800 million.
-All per share amounts and number of shares in the condensed consolidated financial statements and related notes have been retroactively restated to reflect the reverse stock split.
-As a result of the reverse-stock-split, on June 1, 2022, the Company's stock regained compliance with the minimum bid price requirement of \$1.00 per share for continued listing on the NASDAQ Capital Market, as set forth in NASDAQ Listing Rule 5550(a)(2).
+Furthermore, pursuant to the Certificate of Change, the number of authorized shares of common stock was reduced from 800 million to 50 million.
+All per share amounts and number of shares in the consolidated financial statements and related notes have been retroactively restated to reflect the reverse stock split.

 On August 5, 2022, the Company filed an amendment to its articles of incorporation, as amended, to increase the number of shares of common stock authorized from 50,000,000 to 150,000,000.